-Developers must make sure that the content of any sales and marketing material relating to the new home is not misleading.
+Developers must make sure that the content of any sales and marketing material relating to the new home, including photography or other images, is not misleading.
 It must be clear, fair and written in plain language, and it must keep to all relevant codes of advertising and laws.
 Developers must state in their sales and marketing literature that they are on our register of registered developers.